Borden Ladner Gervais

+BLG was ranked in 16 practice areas in the 2024 edition of Chambers Global, and is known for its practices in disputes, corporate/M&A, international trade, energy, environment, labour and employment, healthcare, shipping, infrastructure and construction, and procurement law.
+BLG was named a leading law firm in The Canadian Legal Lexpert® Directory, with 238 lawyers recognized as leaders.

-Former justices of Canada's Supreme Court Justice Thomas Cromwell, who authored the landmark Bhasin v Hrynew decision on the common law duty of good faith, and Justice Louise Arbour, currently jurist in residence at BLG, joined the firm in 2017 and 2014, respectively.
+Former Supreme Court of Canada Justice Louise Arbour joined the firm in 2014 and is currently jurist in residence.
+Supreme Court of Canada Justice Thomas Cromwell, who authored the landmark Bhasin v Hrynew decision on the common law duty of good faith, joined the firm in 2017.
+In 2023, Jacques R. Fournier, retired Chief Justice of the Superior Court of Québec, joined the firm's Disputes group and in 2024, former Justice of the Court of Appeal of Alberta Marina Paperny joined as Senior Counsel.

-Over the years, the firm has produced two Prime Ministers, an Attorney General, appellate court justices, law school deans, an ambassador to the United States, and directors of numerous national corporations.
+Over the years, the firm has produced a Prime Ministers, an Attorney General, appellate court justices, law school deans, an ambassador to the United States, and directors of numerous national corporations.
 It has represented many of Canada's most well-known blue chip companies including Hudson's Bay Co., Canadian Pacific Railway, Bank of Montreal, Prudential Life, Alcan, Royal Trust, Bell Canada, General Electric, DuPont and Dominion Textiles.
 The firm was also counsel to the Prince of Wales.

 History

 On March 1, 2000, the law firms of McMaster Gervais of Montreal, Borden & Elliot of Toronto, Ladner Downs of Vancouver, Howard Mackie of Calgary, and Scott & Aylen of Ottawa, merged to create BLG.

-In July 2002, BLG strengthened its corporate securities practice with the acquisition of the Calgary-based law firm Armstrong Perkins Hudson LLP —the then-largest securities boutique in Western Canada.
+In July 2002, BLG strengthened its corporate securities practice with the acquisition of the Calgary-based law firm Armstrong Perkins Hudson LLP, which was the largest securities boutique in Western Canada at the time.

-In 2003, BLG added its sixth office when it was joined by the lawyers from Armstrong & Associates in Waterloo Region.
-The firm was a Waterloo Region intellectual property law boutique.
-Recently, in January 2008, the firm of Shortt Hanbridge Richardson and Welch joined the Waterloo Region office of BLG.
+In 2003, BLG added lawyers from Armstrong & Associates, a Waterloo Region intellectual property law boutique.
+In 2008, the firm of Shortt Hanbridge Richardson and Welch joined BLG.
 By the end of 2014, BLG had closed its Waterloo office.